 This is also the point where you decide which part of the barrel you want the door cut out of.
 In our case, the bunghole in the barrel will be used to pass power cables in and out of the barrel (they fit beautifully without any adjustment!).
 So, our door is directly opposite the bunghole.
 You could also cut it so that the bunghole is on the door, and use it as a sort of handle to open and close the door.
 It’s entirely up to you how you end up doing it.

 We started cutting with the hacksaw until we’d cut right through the wood into the inside of the barrel.
 From there we used the jigsaw to cut the rest of the doors of the oak barrel bar.

 Because the individual staves aren’t stuck together, we only had to cut the top and bottom of the staves, not the sides.

-Care should be taken to make the cut as straight as possible, because any wobbles will come back to haunt you later, as we found out.
+Care should be taken to cut as straight as possible because any wobbles will come back to haunt you later, as we found out.

 Next, we glued the staves of the door of our oak barrel bar together.
 We decided to make our barrel have double doors, so we didn’t glue the middle two together (but we kept them taped together, to make sure everything would still fit together).

 Cover the top and bottom of the door with tape to stop the glue going everywhere.